 You must have a government-issued photo ID in order to obtain a PantherCard.
 Acceptable forms of ID include the following:

 - Permanent Residence Card

 Students under the age of 18 who do not have any form of identification may have their parent/guardian complete a verification of identity for minors form in place of a photo ID.
 The form must be submitted with a copy of a valid photo ID from the parent/guardian.

 Your PantherCard is your identification showing that you are a student at Palm Beach State College.
-It also serves as your library card to check out materials.
-You also will need your PantherCard to make copies or print.
+It also serves as your library card to check out materials, make copies, and print.

 Additionally, your PantherCard gives you access to the Wellness Center and the Student Learning Centers on campus.
 You can also use it for purchases in the bookstore and cafeteria.